 2019–2021

-Tracing Afterlives: Visualising the deep time persistence of plastic waste
+Tracing Afterlives: Visualising the deep time persistence

 A fateful encounter with warped plastic waste while volunteering prompted a realisation of just how long plastics can exist for.
 Collected by ocean clean-up organisation Eco Barge Clean Seas Inc., the warped plastics found provided witnessable evidence of how plastics persist after humans.
 The slow material changes to these plastics—warping, melting and clusters of marine growths—could potentially be interpreted to form stories that visualise, communicate and open up conversation about the longevity of plastic.